makinacorpus/android-archetypes/README.md

 	cd my-android-application
 	mvn clean install

+or with Gradle :

+	cd my-android-application
+	gradle clean build

-To deploy and launch the application :
+To deploy and launch the application with Maven :

 	mvn clean install android:deploy android:run

+or with Gradle (only deploy) :

+	gradle installDebug